rcardin/rcardin.github.io/_posts/2017-08-02-object-oriented-programming-strikes-back.markdown

 ![Programming language curve](/assets/2017-08-01/programming_languages_curve.png)

-Finally, object oriented programming languages are not going anywhere.
+Finally, object-oriented programming languages are not going anywhere.
 We will continue to use them, because they are easy to learn.
 Also functional programming languages are here to stay.
 Everytime we need to ensure some nice properties relative to our programs, they will help us a lot.

 The world is full of tradeoff.
 So, stop this war among programming paradigms and start to get the best from both sides of the force.